rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Trade-offs in user and gateway validation times

-The EuroToken derives its scalability and off-line transaction ability from the application of checkpointing.
+The EuroToken derives its scalability and offline transaction ability from the application of checkpointing.
 The collapsing of all transactions before a given point into a single checkpoint block allows any counterparty to simplify the entire history of a user to only the balance in the checkpoint block.
 This